RomanPlaud/revisitingHTC/README.md

 ## License

-This project and datasets is released under the MIT License.
+This project and dataset is released under the MIT License.

-## Citations
+## Citation
 ```
 @misc{plaud2024revisitinghierarchicaltextclassification,
       title={Revisiting Hierarchical Text Classification: Inference and Metrics},